top of page

 Future Dreams

-The desire to grow in artistic expression is endless.
 For the rest of my days, I hope to create paintings that enhance, encourage, and inspire the viewer to drink in the beauty of our natural world while pointing to the Great Creator who made it all.
+I love to share this passion for art with my art students and hope to encourage them and help them build their skills to help accomplish their dreams.

 © 2025 by Penny Fregeau.
 Powered and secured by Wix